BIOGRAPHY

 "The experience is beyond compare…his technique and taste are faultless, and his consistency, intelligence and brio create a towering monument to the music” - Diapason, France

 In his capacity as a renowned scholar working from primary sources, Professor Howard has produced 13 volumes of Liszt Society Publications for The Hardie Press, including the complete chamber music, 31 volumes of the annual Music Section of the Liszt Society Journal, and 9 volumes of the new Urtext Liszt scores for Edition Peters (with much-praised versions of the Sonata and the Années de pèlerinage).
 The distinguished Beethoven scholar Jonathan Del Mar has written that “Leslie is almost the only musician I know who manages to combine a flawless technique with the mind, the eye, the intellect and the scientific approach of the most rigorous scholar.”
 His other editorial work includes a new reconstruction and orchestration of Paganini’s fifth violin concerto for the collected Paganini Edition in Italy, the full score of Bellini’s ‘Adelson e Salvini’, and the now-standard two-piano score of Rakhmaninov’s 4th Concerto for Boosey & Hawkes.
+He is presently producing editing the new scores and making new pianoforte reductions of Bellini’s ‘Norma’ and ‘Zaire’ for the Edizione Nazionale in Italy.
+Leslie Howard is an adjunct professor in the Arts faculty at Monash University, his old Alma Mater.
+He also holds a Doctorate honoris causa from Melbourne University, and is the recipient of many international awards and honours.